 - Where did you get the idea for cleaning supplies?
 Did you create the product or did buy into a franchise?
 I thought the bottles contained snowball syrup lol.

 In October of last year, it was coming up to my late sister Chiquita Tate’s birthday.
-I asked God to give me something different to do in her honor, and he told me to sale the cleaning supplies I had recently created.
+I asked God to give me something different to do in her honor, and he told me to sell the cleaning supplies I had recently created.
 I then sought confirmation three times, and each time I got the same response On her birthday, October 15th, I launched Chiquita’s Miracle Works.
 And the supplies do perform miracles.

 My aunt thought it was a drink too.